Counselor Education and Supervision - Ph.D.

 Elective must be relevant to counselor education and supervision.
 Students must consult with and obtain approval from their advisors about registering for electives.

 - After admission to the Ph.D. degree program, students plan a program of study with their respective faculty advisory committee.
-Please refer to the program and college doctoral handbook for more information about requirements for graduation.
+Please refer to the program doctoral handbook and graduate student handbook for more information about requirements for graduation.

 - Successful completion of written and oral comprehensive exams is required before students can be registered for dissertation credit hours.